openresty/lua-nginx-module/README.markdown

 * nil
 * table (the table may be recursive, and contains members of types above.)

-The `ok` is in boolean type, which indicate the C land error (failed to get thread from thread pool, pcall the module function failed, .etc).
+The `ok` is in boolean type, which indicate the C land error (failed to get thread from thread pool, pcall the module function failed, etc.).
 If `ok` is `false`, the `res1` is the error string.

 The return values (res1, ...) are returned by invocation of the module function.
 Normally, the `res1` should be in boolean type, so that the caller could inspect the error.